What to Bring on a Hike

 Once again, you’ll find a variety of boots out there that all seem to offer something different.
 Not sure where to start?
 Check out this list on the best hiking boots for women and these awesome hiking boots for men.

 You’ll find options that range from the best boots for beginner hikers to the best waterproof boots, so you know you’ll be able to get a pair that will perfectly suit your needs.
-Also, don’t forget to grab some of the best hiking socks to help with blister prevention!
+Also, don’t forget to grab some of the best hiking socks or these best hiking socks for summer to help with blister prevention!

 Related: How to Easily Break in Hiking Boots